Leonor de Lera

 Artistic Director & Baroque Violin

 During further development at the Guildhall School of Music and Drama, studying with the late Mr. Yfrah Neaman, Leonor noted a marked increasing interest in early music and decided to specialise in baroque violin, studying with Ms. Rachel Podger, completing her Bachelor of Music diploma in 2004.
 She was awarded a scholarship to study as a Postgraduate at the Royal Academy of Music, where she continued studying with Ms. Podger’s, until she graduated in 2006.
-She then continued to develop her skills as a baroque player with the renowned violinist Enrico Onofri.
+She then continued to develop her skills as a baroque player with renowned violinist Enrico Onofri.

 Leonor has taken part in many courses and masterclasses with renowned players such as Manfredo Kraemer, Olivia Centurioni and Pavlo Beznosiuk.